josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 Ownership diffuses.

-Complicity survives in the gaps between remits.
+Complicity can persist in the gaps between remits.

 ---

+### 🔎 Contemporary Structural Pattern

+This dynamic is reflected in multi-jurisdiction accountability processes, where different legal forums address distinct layers of a shared event.

+In such cases, proceedings may:

+- focus on directly actionable individuals within jurisdiction,
+- operate under differing evidentiary thresholds,
+- and maintain partial visibility over broader enabling structures.

+As a result, attribution can become unevenly distributed across legal layers,
+with proximate actors more readily incorporated into formal accountability processes than upstream or cross-border contributors.

+This reflects structural limits of integration rather than any single point of failure.

+---

-## 🔬 III.
-Individualisation as Procedural Necessity
+## 🔬 Individualisation as Procedural Necessity

 Legal frameworks require: